Kh0iHuynh/ATAC-seq-Project/README.md

   - Concatenating tissue peak files, sorting by chromosome and peak summit with
   - Grouping and averaging peak summit locations that were within 200 bp of one another, but greater than 200bp from nearest adjacent peak summit using Union.py
   - The final merged and averaged peak file is named all tissue
-+ The final merged and averaged peak file can be find addlocation, and is named alltissue.narrowPeak
++ The final merged and averaged peak file can be find https://wfitch.bio.uci.edu/~tdlong/sandvox/publications.html, and is named alltissue.narrowPeak

 ## Euchromatin peak filter and peak annotation: